Notebook for Anna Magdalena Bach: Compositions

-The Notebooks contain instrumental as well as vocal music.
+The Notebooks contain instrumental as well as vocal musical compositions.
+These notebooks serve more as collections of sheet music and other compositions rather than what notebooks are traditionally used for.

 Recitative and Aria from Cantata Ich habe genug, BWV 82

 The recitative "Ich habe genug" and the aria "Schlummert ein, ihr matten Augen", the second and third movements of the second version of Cantata Ich habe genug, BWV 82, appear in the 1725 Notebook.

 Four-part chorale "Dir, dir, Jehova, will ich singen", BWV 299

 The four-part chorale "Dir, dir, Jehova, will ich singen", BWV 299, also appears in a two-part setting in Schemellis Musicalisches Gesang-Buch (BWV 452).

 Songs and arias, BWV 508–518

 The second Notebook contains a number of songs and arias set for voice and continuo.

 Aria "Bist du bei mir", BWV 508

 "Bist du bei mir", BWV 508, is an arrangement of an aria of the opera Diomedes by Gottfried Heinrich Stölzel.

 Aria "Gedenke doch, mein Geist", BWV 509

 "Gedenke doch, mein Geist, zurücke", BWV 509 is an aria contained in the second notebook.